UK looks to Denmark to shake up immigration system

 But his second crossing back to the country prompted criticism that the Government is in “total chaos”, while ministers insisted his detection on arrival “shows the system is working”.

+Some 648 people crossed the Channel to Britain in nine boats on Friday, according to Home Office figures published on Saturday, bringing the total for the year so far to 38,223.

-Ms Mahmood wants deterrents in place to stop people seeking to enter Britain via unauthorised routes, while making it easier to remove those who are found to have no right to stay in the UK.
+Ms Mahmood wants deterrents in place to stop migrants seeking to enter the country via unauthorised routes, while making it easier to remove those who are found to have no right to stay in the UK.

 Stoke-on-Trent Central Labour MP Gareth Snell told BBC Radio 4’s Today programme that any change bringing “fairness” to an asylum system that his constituents “don’t trust” is “worth exploring”.